iconindicators/appindicators/README.md

     `python3 tools/build_wheel.py release indicatortest`

-    which creates a `.whl` and `.tar.gz` for `indicatortest` in `release/wheel/dist_indicatortest`.
+    which updates locale files (.pot and .po), creates a `.whl` and `.tar.gz` for `indicatortest` in `release/wheel/dist_indicatortest`.
 Multiple indicators may be specified and will be built sequentially:

     `python3 tools/build_wheel.py release indicatortest indicatorfortune indicatorlunar`